Euros In Croatia – Info On Currency In Croatia

 Balkan Flags_Croatia 2

-Exchanging money in Croatia is very easy; you can withdraw cash from ATMs or at one of the many money exchange points which are located all over the country.
+Exchanging money in Croatia is very easy; you can withdraw cash from ATMs or at one of the many money exchange points that are located all over the country.
 You’ll find them in city centers and shopping malls.

-Croatian Euro Coins
+Croatian Euro Coins Since 1 January 2023

 Croatian euro coin designs